Moreneecoder/galactico/README.md

 * After loading the game, the player is taken to the `Menu Scene`.
 * To play the game, click on the `Play` button.
+* You will be prompted to enter your name, so the game can track your score.
+* After typing in your name, press the `ENTER` button on your keyboard.
+* You will be taken to the main Game scene.

 * To see the options, like toggling the game sounds and music, click the `Options` button.
 * To see the game credits, click on the `Credits` button
 * To see the leaderboard, click on the `Scores` list.